 What are Limited Scope Legal Services?

-When you hire a lawyer to provide a limited legal service, you’re hiring the lawyer to perform a specific task or to do just a part of your case.
+When you hire a lawyer to provide a limited legal service, you’re hiring the lawyer to perform a specific task or to only do a part of your case.
 Limited scope legal services occur when a lawyer performs discrete tasks for a client, and the client handles other matters that, in a full-service retainer, would form part of the services the lawyer would provide.
 In these circumstances, the lawyer takes responsibility for only those discrete steps or tasks in a case with the client retaining responsibility for the remainder.

-- doing research about a legal problem;
+- do research about a legal problem;

-- preparing court documents;
+- prepare court documents;

-- attendance with a client at mediation;
+- attend with a client at mediation;

 Another type of limited scope family law service involves a lawyer taking responsibility for one or more issues, such as equalization of property, while leaving other issues to the client.